RasaHQ/rasa/docs/versioned_docs/version-3.x/reference/rasa/model_training.md

 - `domain` - Path to the optional domain file/Domain object.
 - `model_to_finetune` - Optional path to a model which should be finetuned or a directory in case the latest trained model should be used.
-- `finetuning_epoch_fraction` - The fraction currently specified training epochs
+- `nlu_data`0 - The fraction currently specified training epochs
   in the model configuration which should be used for finetuning.